Minestrone Soup with Spinach and Parmesan (Thick & Hearty)

 • 1 teaspoon red pepper flakes: 1/2 teaspoon cayenne pepper, 1 teaspoon hot sauce

-• 2 tablespoons red wine vinear: 2 tablespoons apple cider, rice wine, or white wine vinegar
+• 2 tablespoons red wine vinegar: 2 tablespoons apple cider, rice wine, or white wine vinegar

 • 6 sprigs thyme: 1/2 teaspoon dried thyme